-Chanticleer Day School (CDS)
+Chanticleer Classrooms Day School (CDS)

 The Educational Services Department is led by a master's level professional with extensive human management experience.
 Each CLC student receives individualized instruction from state certified teachers and staff aides.
 Teachers and support staff follow the Alabama State Course of Study in Math, Reading, Language, Social Studies and Science to ensure that students are exposed to challenging content and are measuring themselves against state-mandated performance standards.
-To further ensure academic rigor, the PLATO Learning System is used.
-PLATO offers a rigorous web-based learning opportunity which often leads to credit recovery for at-risk students.
+To further ensure academic rigor, the Edmentum Learning System is used.
+Edmentum offers a rigorous web-based learning opportunity which often leads to credit recovery for at-risk students.
 Although LCYDC is not an official testing site for the administration of the GED, students are provided instruction utilizing GED and pre-GED materials and software.
 Students demonstrating proficiency are given the opportunity to test for the GED at local GED testing sites.